Baby Lemon Impossible Pies (Easy Mini Lemon Tart Recipe)

 Do they really form their own crust?

 Yes!
-The flour settles and the butter crisps at the edges during baking, giving you a light, tender base without rolling or pressing.
+The flour settles and the butter crisps at the edges during baking, creating a delicate base — no crust prep needed.

 Can I use bottled lemon juice?